shermanhuman/perfectputty/README.md

 You can select which add-ons to install during the installation process.

+## VS Code configuration

+You'll need to set your font in VS Code to see the nerd font icons there.
+To do that you'll need the font family name.
+For Saucecode Pro Mono it's `SauceCodePro NFM`.
+If you are using another font you can find the name by opening the font in the Windows Font Viewer under the label 'Font Name'.

 ## Testing

 After installation, you can run tests to verify your setup: